Samuel S. Y. Wong

 I am a first-year physics PhD student at Stanford University.
 I am interested in high energy theory.

-I graduated from the University of Toronto in 2020 with an Honours Bachelor degree in mathematics and physics.
-During my undergraduate career, I spent a year and a half doing research in quantum field theory with Erich Poppitz, studying a model of color confinement.
+I graduated from the specialist program in mathematics and physics at the University of Toronto in 2020.
+During my undergraduate career, I conducted research in quantum field theory with Erich Poppitz, studying a model of color confinement.
 I have also performed research in experimental particle physics (with Bob Orr) and galactic astronomy (with Jo Bovy).

 Outside of physics and math, my hobbies include chess, Go, science fiction, jogging, and badminton.
 My favorite book is The Three-Body Problem.